 Section 6-5-72.
-Liability of person for Section party in consequence of destruction of property controlled substance to minor.
+Liability of person for injury to third party in consequence of selling or furnishing controlled substance to minor.

-6-5-380.
-Liability of parents for injury to third by minor; exception. selling or furnishing
+Section 6-5-380.
+Liability of parents for destruction of property by minor; exception.

 CIVIL PRACTICE LAWS

 Liability of person for injury to third party in consequence of selling or furnishing controlled substance to minor.